salex/WhatsitToYou/whatsittoyou.md

 * Builds the parameter for the ajax call
 * Moves the cursor (caret) to the last input field
-* Scrolls the console div to the bottom
+* Scrolls the console div to the bottom (by focusing on the last input field)

 ```javascript